Rookout/traefik-in-k8s-guide/README.md

 If you encounter any issues whilst using cert-manager, and your issue is not documented, please [file an issue](https://github.com/Rookout/traefik-in-k8s-guide/issues).

+## About rookout

+Rookout empowers dev/ops teams to collect data on-the-fly.

+wherever it’s running, you can collect anything from variables and metrics to full stack -- to help you better understand your code behavior and quickly debug it.

+You can also deliver the data on real-time to logging, alerting, APM and other platforms.
+For more information visit: https://rookout.com

 ---
 [//]: #URLs